Skip to content

 Is suspending BitLocker the same as turning it off?

 Decrypt completely removes BitLocker protection and fully decrypts the drive.
-Suspend keeps the data encrypted but encrypts the BitLocker volume master key with a clear key.
+Suspending keeps your data encrypted, but it uses a ‘clear key’ to encrypt the BitLocker volume master key.

 Was this guide helpful?